FrozenNode/Laravel-Administrator/src/docs/columns.md

 		'title' => 'Formatted Salary'
 	)

-> **Note**: You won't be able to sort getter columns until you define a sort_field!
+> **Note**: You won't be able to sort accessor columns until you define a sort_field!

 <a name="setting-the-sort-field"></a>
 ## Setting the Sort Field

-If you're using a getter, you may also want to define a `sort_field` that Administrator can use to sort it.
-This is required because a getter doesn't exist on the model's database table.
+If you're using an accessor, you may also want to define a `sort_field` that Administrator can use to sort it.
+This is required because an accessor doesn't exist on the model's database table.
 All you'd need to do is reference an item on that table like this:

 	'formatted_salary' => array(
 		'title' => 'Formatted Salary',